Clean up your beauty routine with these 6 low-waste brands

 Exa

-Eco-friendly and inclusive — Credo Beauty’s Exa offers 43 shades of High Fidelity Foundation ($38) housed in glass bottles with recyclable caps and water-based ink labeling.
-The formula is buildable, lightweight and full of skin-quenching, -protecting, and -plumping ingredients like peach leaf extract, hyaluronic acid, and aloe vera.
+Eco-friendly and inclusive—Credo Beauty’s Exa offers 43 shades of High Fidelity Foundation ($38) housed in glass bottles with recyclable caps and water-based ink labeling.
+The formula is buildable, lightweight, and full of skin-quenching, -protecting, and -plumping ingredients such as peach leaf extract, hyaluronic acid, and aloe vera.
 We also love their demi-matte, pore-blurring Jump Start Primer ($34) that sinks into the skin and helps your foundation glide on like butter.

 Kindred Black

 Part of Kindred Black’s eco-savvy comes from glass bottles and vials so beautiful, they’ll never see the bottom of a trash bin.
-Their small-batch Apothecary collection includes potions, salves, and serums for whatever ails your skin, body, or hair: moisture-packing Dew serum ($65), inspired by the May Day folklore of the magical powers of morning dew, and Icy Silence ($65), a multi-use, hydrating peppermint balm for lips, aches, and pressure points.
+Their small-batch Apothecary collection includes potions, salves, and serums for whatever ails your skin, body, or hair: moisture-packing Dew serum ($65), inspired by the May Day folklore of the magical powers of morning dew, and Icy Silence ($65), a multiuse, hydrating peppermint balm for lips, aches, and pressure points.

 Bathing Culture